pharmbio/repuragent/docs/acknowledgement.md

 ## Knowledge Graph Generator (KGG)

 We rely on the [Knowledge Graph Generator (KGG)](https://github.com/Fraunhofer-ITMP/kgg) from Fraunhofer ITMP to create disease-specific knowledge graphs and extract information from them.
-Its automated pipeline ingests curated sources (OpenTargets, UniProt, ChEMBL, etc.) and lets us pick the disease ID, protein threshold, and clinical-stage filters.

 ## REMEDI4ALL Chemical Annotator